networktocode/jdiff/docs/usage.md

 A `jdiff` `CheckType` accepts two Python dictionaries as input: the reference object and the comparison object.
 The reference object is used as the intended or accepted state and its keys and values are compared against the key-value pairs in the comparison object.

-It's worth pointing out that `jdiff` is focused on the comparison of the two objects and the testing of the values, not retrieving the data.
+It's worth pointing out that `jdiff` is focused on the comparison of the two objects and the testing of the values, not retrieving the data from the external system.

 ## Extracting Data For Comparison